garbear/xbmc-retroplayer/README.md

 Many of these features are still works-in-progress, so fork the code and help out!

 # Building Kodi and games

-Build per usual and specify a prefix during the `./configure` step:
+Build Kodi per usual.
+If you are developing binary add-ons using a local prefix, specifying it during the `./configure` step:

 ```
 ./bootstrap